 - If you have shares of an upcoming IPO, you can sell them as well to investors looking to invest in that IPO.
 You can keep a fixed price for selling those shares and that is known as Kostak Rate.

 Even though Grey Market is still illegal in India and so is the IPO GMP.
 However, this grey market premium helps a lot in understanding how the IPO will perform in the market once it is launched.

 You can understand whether to apply for an IPO or not and at what price.

 Open Free Demat Account Now!
 Get Lifetime Free Delivery Brokerage

 Know Everything about IPO

-Grey Market FAQs
+IPO Grey Market Premium FAQs

-Ques – What is grey market?
+Ques – What is a Grey Market?